-"pricing period."23 The "pricing period" would be defined, in substance, to mean the period of time in which an order to purchase or sell securities issued by the fund must be received to be priced at the next computed NAV.24 This is designed to address money market funds that compute their NAVs multiple times per day.25
+As proposed, an institutional prime or tax-exempt money market fund would be required to adopt swing pricing policies and procedures to adjust the fund's current NAV per share by a "swing factor" if the fund has net redemptions for the "pricing period."
+The "pricing period" would be defined, in substance, to mean the period of time in which an order to purchase or sell securities issued by the fund must be received to be priced at the next computed NAV.
+This is designed to address money market funds that compute their NAVs multiple times per day.